 A boat ride alongside the Milford Sound fjords I can clearly recommend to everybody.
 For a moment, we were accompanied by a herd of dolphins.
 It was like in the movies.
 Five or six of them, maybe more, were jumping over the water alongside our ship accompanying us for a mile or more.
 Gorgeous they were.
 But difficult to catch on a photo.

 The boat trip was organized to provide visitors with more than only a boat ride experience.
-Each time there was something interesting to see at the coastline, a guide was explaining it using a loud speaker.
-You could have heard him even through loud humming of waters while standing on the stern.
+Each time something was interesting to see at the coastline, a guide was explaining it using a loudspeaker.
+You could have heard him even through the loud humming of waters while standing on the stern.
 The boat driver often approached the coastline and stopped for a moment to allow us to make pictures at the close.